bayertom/IHFL/readme.md

 	+knn=value

-Typical amount of k-nearest neighbors for point clouds acquired by ALS is 50.
+The typical amount of k-nearest neighbors for point clouds acquired by ALS is 50.

 ![Results](./data/ETH/clusters_normals_dfp.jpg)